arturogutierrez/arturogutierrez.github.io/_posts/2016-09-16-creating-enums-with-associated-data-in-kotlin.md

 If you are interested you can **play with all source code** in [Try Kotlin][example].

-Finally, I can say you we're using this kind of events model in our iOS project written in Swift and we're very happy with the result, make everything more concise, readable and beautiful.
+Finally, I can say you we're using this kind of events model in our iOS project written in Swift and we're very happy with the result, make everything more concise, readable and beautiful, so the ability to have something similar in Kotlin is awesome!.

 <a href="https://twitter.com/share" class="twitter-share-button" data-url="http://arturogutierrez.com{{ page.url }}" data-via="{{ site.twitter.username }}" data-size="large">Tweet</a>